chromium/chromium/docs/memory/heap_profiling_external.md

 ```
 Since [PartitionAlloc Everywhere](https://docs.google.com/document/d/1R1H9z5IVUAnXJgDjnts3nTJVcRbufWWT9ByXLgecSUM/preview),
 you should additionally disable PartitionAlloc and use the system allocator
-instead, so that more allocations are captured in heaptrack.
+instead so that more allocations are captured in heaptrack.
 (Note that
 PartitionAlloc is still used in Blink, just not for `malloc` in other places
 anymore.)
 Add these build flags additionally:
 ```